-- UNG will be subject to credit risk with respect to counterparties to OTC contracts entered into by UNG or held by special purpose or structured vehicles. - Valuing OTC derivatives may be less certain than actively traded financial instruments. - UNG's rights under an OTC contract may be restricted by regulations. - The use of swap agreements may expose UNG to early termination risk, which could result in significant losses to UNG.
+- UNG will be subject to credit risk with respect to counterparties to OTC contracts entered into by UNG. - Valuing OTC derivatives may be less certain than valuing exchange-traded and/or cleared financial instruments. - UNG's rights under an OTC contract may be restricted by regulations. - The use of swap agreements may expose UNG to early termination risk, which could result in significant losses to UNG.